-- A strong connection between local, regional and national authorities between the countries enhancing already existing communities and building new ones, strengthening sustainable partnerships and contributing to broader agendas like security, enlargement, green and digital transformations. - Transfer of knowledge and know-how from EU member states to non-EU IPA countries, to their local, regional, national administrations and beneficiaries.
+A strong connection between local, regional and national authorities between the countries enhancing already existing communities and building new ones, strengthening sustainable partnerships and contributing to broader agendas like security, enlargement, green and digital transformations.

-- Addressing common challenges through shared solutions with cross-border impacts. - Facilitating collaboration via common cultural backgrounds, reinforcing cooperation between countries. - o Contributing to building a trust environment and mutual understanding between stakeholders in both EU and IPA countries. - Implementation of innovative approaches like Simplified Cost Options (SCO) and smallscale projects that engage smaller organizations and make Interreg IPA programmes more attractive. - Traditionally, the Interreg IPA programmes involve mainly public authorities and NGOs.
-However, in 21-27 programming period has seen a deliberate effort to engage SMEs, recognizing their key role in driving competitiveness and real change. - The EU co-financing (85%) level which significantly reduces the financial burden on beneficiaries and makes the programme more accessible. - The pre-financing at programme level, which ensures initial financial resources and efficient management of the cash flow.
+- Transfer of knowledge and know-how from EU member states to non-EU IPA countries, to their local, regional, and national administrations and beneficiaries. - Addressing common challenges through shared solutions with cross-border impacts. - Facilitating collaboration via common cultural backgrounds, reinforcing cooperation between countries. - Contributing to building a trust environment and mutual understanding between stakeholders in both EU and IPA countries. - Implementing innovative approaches like Simplified Cost Options (SCO) and small-scale projects that engage smaller organizations and make Interreg IPA programmes more attractive. - Traditionally, the Interreg IPA programmes involve mainly public authorities and NGOs.
+However, in the 21-27 programming period has seen a deliberate effort to engage SMEs, recognizing their key role in driving competitiveness and real change. - The EU co-financing (85%) level significantly reduces the financial burden on beneficiaries and makes the programme more accessible. - Prefinancing at the programme level ensures initial financial resources and efficient management of the cash flow.